 The very nature of custom design is such that it is impossible to predict costs exactly until you have a completed plan.
 Lacking this, the traditional method is to simply figure a price-per-square-foot.
 Say you want to build a 2000 square foot home.
 You run this calculation:2000 square feet x the $ per square foot = the total cost of your new home

 Presto!
 You have an cost estimate, right?
 Well, not necessarily.
 This figure could be way off the mark.
 This standard price-per-square-foot method, unfortunately, is often so inaccurate that it has set initial conditions for custom home projects that appear to go ridiculously out of budget.
-You've heard the stories!
-In many cases, they haven't "gone out of budget".
+You have heard the stories!
+In many cases, they have not "gone out of budget".
 The estimates were simply inaccurate from the beginning.

 How It Works

 The Cost Estimate Worksheet identifies several design elements and land conditions, independent of the heated square footage size, that increases the cost of the home.
-Calculating an estimate without taking these hidden costs into account results in inaccurate numbers and grief later on.
+Calculating an estimate without taking these less obvious costs into account results in inaccurate numbers and grief later on.

 - A home with a small cover over the entry will cost less than the same home with a wrap around porch, because of the extra labor and materials needed for the porch.

 - A home with a flat roof will cost less than the same home with a pitched roof because of the additional materials and complexity of a pitched roof.